Ai Accountant

 Spreadsheets and email

-Low cost and flexible, but error prone at scale, collaboration and audit trails suffer.
+Low cost and flexible, but error prone at scale.
+Collaboration and audit trails suffer.
+ICAI's 2026 guidance explicitly discourages email only trails for CAs.

 Native ERP functionality